 This material is provided for as market commentary and for educational purposes only and does not constitute investment research or advice.
 Thomson Reuters cannot be held responsible for any direct or incidental loss resulting from applying any of the information provided in this publication or from any other source mentioned.
 Please consult with a qualified professional for financial advice.

-Thomson Reuters Lipper’s fund macro-groups (including both mutual funds and ...
+Thomson Reuters Lipper’s fund macro-groups (including both mutual funds and ETFs) ...